openshift-metal3/dev-scripts/README.md

 ## Configuration

 Make a copy of the `config_example.sh` to `config_$USER.sh`, and set the `PULL_SECRET` variable to the secret obtained from cloud.openshift.com.

-For baremetal test setups where you don't require the VM fake-baremetal nodes, you may also set `NODES_FILE` to reference a manually created json file with the node details, and `NODES_PLATFORM` which can be set to e.g "baremetal" to disable the libvirt master/worker node setup.
-See common.sh for other variables that can be overridden.
+For baremetal test setups where you don't require the VM fake-baremetal nodes, you may also set `NODES_FILE` to reference a manually created json file with the node details (see [ironic_hosts.json.example](ironic_hosts.json.example)), and `NODES_PLATFORM` which can be set to e.g "baremetal" to disable the libvirt master/worker node setup.
+See [common.sh](common.sh) for other variables that can be overridden.

 ## Installation